Kim Potter sentenced to 2 years in Daunte Wright's death

-Speaking before the sentence was imposed, the tearful mother said she could never forgive Potter and would only refer to her as “the defendant” because Potter only referred to her 20-year-old son as “the driver” at trial.

-“She never once said his name.
-And for that I’ll never be able to forgive you.
-And I’ll never be able to forgive you for what you’ve stolen from us,” Wright said.

-“A police officer who was supposed to serve and protect so much took so much away from us ...
-My life and my world will never ever be the same again,” she said, adding later: “Daunte Demetrius Wright, I will continue to fight in your name until driving while Black is no longer a death sentence.”
+“Daunte Demetrius Wright, I will continue to fight in your name until driving while Black is no longer a death sentence,” she said.

+Potter offered a tearful apology to Wright's family, then spoke directly to his mother: “Katie, I understand a mother’s love.
+I’m sorry I broke your heart.”

+The judge, who imposed a sentence below state guidelines, called it “one of the saddest cases I’ve had on my 20 years on the bench.”
+Judge Regina Chu said she received “hundred and hundreds” of letters in support of Potter.
+“On the one hand, a young man was killed and on the other, a respected 26-year veteran police officer made a tragic error by pulling her handgun instead of her Taser.”

 Wright was killed after Brooklyn Center officers pulled him over for having expired license tags and an air freshener hanging from his rearview mirror.
 The shooting, which came in the midst of Derek Chauvin's trial on murder charges in George Floyd's killing, sparked several days of demonstrations outside the Brooklyn Center police station marked by tear gas and clashes between protesters and police.

-Potter was convicted in December of first- and second-degree manslaughter in the April 11 killing.
-She'll be sentenced only on the most serious charge of first-degree manslaughter, which carries a presumptive penalty of just over seven years in prison.

-Wright family attorney Ben Crump said they don’t understand why such consideration was given to a white officer in the killing of a young Black man when a Black officer, Mohamed Noor, got a longer sentence for the killing of a white woman, Justine Ruszczyk Damond.
+Wright family attorney Ben Crump said the family was stunned by the sentence, saying they didn't understand why such consideration was given to a white officer in the killing of a young Black man when a Black officer, Mohamed Noor, got a longer sentence in 2017 for the killing of a white woman, Justine Ruszczyk Damond.

 “What we see today is the legal system in Black and white.”

-But the judge said the cases are not the same as other high-profile killings by police.
+But the judge said the case was not the same as other high-profile killings by police.

 “This is not a cop found guilty of murder for using his knee to pin down a person for 9 1/2 minutes as he gasped for air.
 This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached approached his squad," Chu said.
 “This is a cop who made a tragic mistake."